molgenis/capice-resources/README.md

 ### balance_dataset

-balance_dataset is a module dedicated to balancing out a CAPICE train-test and/or validation
+balance_dataset is a module dedicated to balancing out a CAPICE train-test and/or validation on a per-consequence per-allele frequency bin level.

+Will output 2 TSV files: one dataset file that is balanced and a remainder dataset file.

+For usage details, use `balance-dataset -h` or `python3 ./src/molgenis/capice_resources/balance_dataset -h`

 ### compare_model_features